Carthage/Carthage/Documentation/Artifacts.md

 ## Cartfile

 A `Cartfile` describes your project’s dependencies to Carthage, allowing it to resolve and build them for you.
+Cartfiles are a restricted subset of the [Ordered Graph Data Language](http://ogdl.org/), and any standard OGDL tool should be able to parse them.

 Dependency specifications consist of two main parts: the [origin](#origin), and the [version requirement](#version-requirement).